Startups

 Continue with the brand strategy and the global strategy, continuing with the evolution of the brand.

-We thank Bea for explaining the whole process of change.
-It makes us aware of the need to have brands that identify us and that adjust to the evolution of our business.
+We thank Bea for explaining the entire change process to us.
+It makes us aware of the need to have brands that identify us and that adapt to the evolution of our business.